gleam-lang/website/language-server.md

 require('lspconfig').gleam.setup({})
 ```

-The language server will then me automatically started when you open a Gleam
+The language server will then be automatically started when you open a Gleam
 file.

 If you are using [`nvim-treesitter`](https://github.com/nvim-treesitter/nvim-treesitter)